 Builders are responsible for partnering with a warranty provider, becoming an authorized user of the online home registry, and entering all new construction projects into the registry.
-They are then your primary point of contact during the construction of your home and are responsible for making sure that building permits are in place and that the house is built to the standards set out in the Alberta Building Code.
+They are your primary point of contact during the construction of your home.
+They are also responsible for making sure the house is built to the standards set out in the Alberta Building Code.

 Warranty Providers are responsible for creating policies and responding to claims.

 Alberta’s New Home Buyer Protection Act mandates and regulates new home warranties in the province.
-The Government of Alberta will ensure this legislation is complied with, while tracking warranties on new homes.
-Alberta Municipal Affairs will also provide tools to municipalities to ensure warranty coverage is in place before new construction permits are issued.
-Finally, the government will enforce penalties against builders, warranty providers and others not complying with the Act—up to $100,000 for first offences and up to $500,000 for subsequent offences.
+The Government of Alberta ensures this legislation is complied with, while tracking warranties on new homes.
+Alberta Municipal Affairs provides tools to municipalities to ensure warranty coverage is in place before new construction permits are issued.
+Finally, the government enforces penalties against builders, warranty providers and others not complying with the Act—up to $100,000 for first offences and up to $500,000 for subsequent offences.

 If you are the owner-builder constructing your own home to live in, you have two options.
 You can get home warranty coverage for your home or you can apply for an owner-builder authorization, which will allow you to build your home without a warranty.
 If you sell your house within 10 years, you will need to obtain the remaining warranty coverage for your buyer.

 With Alberta’s quality builders, most people will never need to make a warranty claim.
 However, if you do experience an issue that may lead to a claim, here’s what you should do:

 Get to know your warranty dates to ensure coverage is active for the issue you’re experiencing.